LISTEN TO THIS ARTICLE

 Where Failures Cluster

-Artifact handoff failures accounted for 43% of coordination breakdowns.
+Artifact handoff failures are the most common coordination problem.
 The execution agent generates test cases, the repair agent needs to validate them, but the format specification lives in the planning agent's context.
 When the execution agent produces malformed output, the repair agent can't determine whether it's violating the spec or the spec is ambiguous.
+SPEAR's programmatic-first repair handles these well — 64% of fixes are deterministic — but the remaining cases require expensive LLM-based generation.

-State synchronization failures accounted for 31% of breakdowns.
+State synchronization drift is harder to detect.
 The planning agent prioritizes contracts based on risk heuristics, but if the execution agent encounters an unexpected edge case and adjusts its analysis strategy, the planning agent doesn't know to re-prioritize.
-The two agents drift out of sync on what "high risk" means.
+The agents drift out of sync on what "high risk" means.
+SPEAR mitigates this with AGM-compliant belief revision, but its total coordination overhead still averages 4.2% of runtime with roughly 47 messages per audit.

 This pattern echoes what we've seen with agent memory architectures, where the failure mode isn't storage capacity but context coherence across components.